ScarletRav3n/Scarlet-Cogs/README.md

 * Corrects grammatical mistakes!
 * "your a butt" will now get "you're*" as a response.
 * Optional: Can delete messages starting with ^'s.

+#### CamelCase Cog
+* Notifies users writing setences in CamelCase
+* Don't You Hate Sentences Like This?

 If there is anything you would like to have added, please let me know on Discord!
 ScarletRaven#0546